Finding an Obstetrician/Gynecologist (OB/GYN)

-For additional information about the University Child Development Center, including information on their services, programs, wait list and fees; please click here to visit their Web site.
+For additional information about the University Child Development Center, including information on their services, programs, wait list and fees; please Visit their website.

 The University’s Faculty & Staff Assistance Program, Life Solutions, can offer assistance in looking for childcare vacancies.
 Please visit their Web site for additional information: Life Solutions

 Offsetting the Cost of Child Care by Participating in a Dependent Care Flexible Spending Account (FSA)

 The dependent care flexible spending account (FSA) reimburses dependent day care expenses incurred while you (and your spouse, if you are married) are working on a full-time basis or attending school full-time.